How volunteer participation supports the University of Iowa’s mission, and how to opt out

 For many volunteers, research participation is an opportunity to contribute to an area of research that they care about due to a personal experience or that of a loved one.
 In some cases, volunteers obtain new information about themselves and their health, and/or access new drugs and therapies.
 Compensation is often provided.
 To learn more about how to get involved, visit the Office of the Vice President’s website.

-“Without the participation of volunteers, research could not take place,” said Michele Countryman, director of the Human Subjects Office.
+“Without the participation of volunteers, research could not take place,” says Michele Countryman, director of the Human Subjects Office.
 “Research participation offers the unique opportunity to get engaged in science from the vantage point of a non-scientist, while contributing to the scientific community’s quest for new knowledge.”

 The University of Iowa is strongly committed to protecting the rights, safety, and welfare of everyone who volunteers to be in a study.
 Federal law and University of Iowa policy provide protections and oversight of the rights of human subjects.
 Learn more on the Human Subjects Office’s website.